The Gate of Hell and the Jidaigeki Genre

 The Jidaigeki genus it is set among the people and tells the life of peasants, artisans and samurai, and how they relate to local princes.
 This genre of films often show chambara, sword fights, and use a number of conventions in plot and character development.

-Gate of hell: plot of the film
+Gate of Hell: Plot of the Movie

 It is not the case of Gate of hell which cannot be defined at all as a film of cliché.
 Directed by Teinosuke Kinugasa, it tells the story of Kazuo Hasegawa, a Samurai who falls madly in love with a woman, Kesa Machiko, and who wants to marry her at all costs.